Aplanaa/Constance-Archipelago/README.md

 ## Feedback and bug reports

-Please report any bugs in logic or gameplay that you may encounter, with enough information to replicate it, if you can, attach the file at `...\Constance\BepInEx\LogOutput.log`.
+Please report any bugs in logic or gameplay that you may encounter in the Issues tab, with enough information to replicate it, if you can, attach the file at `...\Constance\BepInEx\LogOutput.log`.
 Please expect some level of error in this Archipelago.